 Modern cameras can reproduce the world with utter clinical accuracy.
 The trouble is, it turns out that’s not what we wanted after all, and a lot of the time we want the faded, distressed, imperfect look of analog photography.
 So here are six top tips for getting that analog film effect ‘look’ with digital images and software.
-I’m using Analog Efex Pro, but other programs will do just as well – you can now find these six basic analog ‘cues’ in many different apps.
+I’m using Analog Efex Pro in the Google Nik Collection, but other programs will do just as well – you can now find these six basic analog ‘cues’ in many different apps.

 Analog tip 01: Faded film

 Film doesn’t record colours and tones with the same forensic accuracy as sensors.
 It has its own colour response, its own foibles and its own character – and older film adds colour shifts and fading into the mix.
 We’ve come to expect this from old photos, so it’s important part of the analog effect.

 This is the Film Type module in Analog Efex Pro (Google Nik Collection).
 It offers a number of different ‘films’, each of which reinterprets the original image’s tones and colours – in this split window you can see the original image on the left and the film effect on the right.